Capita: Irish postcodes

-In 2014, Capita were awarded the contract to introduce postcodes to the Republic of Ireland.
+During 2014, Capita were awarded the contract to introduce postcodes to Ireland.
 The Irish communications minister has welcomed the implementation saying that the Irish code is the first in the world to be unique to each individual address.
 The scheme was launched in July 2015.

 The emergency services have expressed concern that the new system may lead to responders having difficulty getting to incidents.
 Further, the Irish Data Protection Authority has raised concerns over the design of the code as information about individuals will be made more accessible.
 Liam Duggan, CEO of Capita Ireland stated at a Government enquiry in 2014, that they had thoroughly tested the new system for unsuitable words and even used a game of Scrabble for this purpose.

 The project is generally running to programme and budget: roll out, which was originally planned to start in March 2015, will now take place in "mid-2015" and the cost, which was originally budgeted at €25 million has increased to €27 million.

 Ministry of Defence Services

 In 2012, Capita was awarded a 10 year long recruiting contract for the British Army, worth £1.3 billion.
 However, they have been greatly criticised, as they failed to meet the army's recruiting target every year up until 2020, with the shortfall ranging between 21% and 45% every single year.
 According to the National Audit Office one of the main failings of the contract was the new recruiting website, that was delivered in 2017- four years late and three times the original cost.
 In 2020, the contract was extended for two further years, meaning that it will now terminate in 2024.
 The Public Accounts Committee stated that Capita entered into the contract without "understanding the complexity of what it was taking on."

-In 2019, Capita won a 12-year contract to operate the Defence Fire and Rescue Service, at 53 sites across the UK, Cyprus, and the Falkland Islands, in a deal worth £525 million.
+During 2019, Capita won a 12-year contract to operate the Defence Fire and Rescue Service, at 53 sites across the UK, Cyprus, and the Falkland Islands, in a deal worth £525 million.
 The deal also saw Capita take over all the work of the Defence Fire Training and Development Centre and transfer it to the national Fire Service College- including Royal Air Force firefighter training.
 However, Capita once more was subject to criticism when it proposed to cut firefighter numbers at HMNB Clyde and RNAD Coulport, two nuclear warhead facilities, by 15% less than two years after the contract was awarded.
 This was described as a purely cost-cutting measure, as the firm is set to request the Scottish Fire and Rescue Service to backfill the gaps in response.

-In 2020, an industry consortium led by Capita, called Fisher Training won a contract to deliver shore-based training to the Royal Navy and Royal Marines at 16 sites across the UK.
+In December 2020, an industry consortium led by Capita, called Fisher Training won a contract to deliver shore-based training to the Royal Navy and Royal Marines at 16 sites across the UK.
 The consortium is composed of Capita, Raytheon UK, Elbit Systems UK, and Fujitsu, and the contract is worth up to £2 billion.